 Just like the other royal residences fans are so intrigued by, from Buckingham Palace to Balmoral Castle, Adelaide Cottage also has a rich history.
-It was built in 1831 and commissioned by King William IV for his wife Queen Adelaide, whom the cottage was named after.
-Since the days when they would spend relaxing day trips, Queen Victoria also reportedly enjoyed visiting this peaceful cottage which was apparently previously called Adelaide Lodge.
+It was built in 1831 and was commissioned by King William IV for his wife Queen Adelaide, whom the four-bedroom cottage was named after.
+Since the days when they would enjoy relaxing day trips there, Queen Victoria also reportedly often visited this peaceful cottage which was apparently once called Adelaide Lodge.

 Who owns Adelaide Cottage?

-Adelaide Cottage, Windsor is understood to be a grace-and-favor property which would mean that it belongs to the Queen because of her position as the monarch.
-Her Majesty is then able to lease it rent-free to other people, either as part of some kind of employment package, or due to gratitude for services to her.
+Adelaide Cottage in Windsor is understood to be a grace-and-favor property which would mean that it would have belonged to the Queen because of her position as the monarch.
+Her Majesty was able to lease it rent-free to other people, either as part of some kind of employment package, or due to gratitude for services to her.

 Who lives at Adelaide Cottage now?

-The Duchess also grew up in Bucklebury village in Berkshire and although it’s been claimed Carole Middleton visits in her land rover regularly at Kensington Palace, a move to Windsor would also mean the Cambridges were close by to Carole and Michael Middleton.
+The Duchess also grew up in Bucklebury village in Berkshire and although it’s been claimed Carole Middleton visited them in her land rover at Kensington Palace regularly, Adelaide Cottage is also very conveniently located for Middleton family visits.

 Who used to live at Adelaide Cottage?

 Of course, the residence also remained a popular choice, if not permanent home, for visits from King William and Queen Adelaide when it was first built.
-So much so, that the late Queen supposedly had her pet spaniel, Dash, buried in the grounds there.
+So much so, that the late Queen supposedly had her beloved pet spaniel, Dash, buried in its grounds.

-Despite the speculation that once surrounded the idea of a Sussex move, Prince Harry and Meghan never went on to make Adelaide Cottage either their part-time or full-time residence.
+Despite the speculation that once surrounded the idea of a Sussex move, Prince Harry and Meghan never went on to make Adelaide Cottage, Windsor either their part-time or full-time residence.
 Instead, Frogmore Cottage remains their official UK base and is also located on the Windsor Estate, meaning Prince Harry and Meghan will be neighbours of Prince William and Kate in a sense after their Berkshire move.